tadiphone-ubports/documentation/README.md

 6. Sideload `ubports_firmware_mount_patcher.zip` from the [Releases](https://github.com/tadiphone-ubports/documentation/releases) page of this repository.
 7. Reboot into system and enjoy.

+Note: the default user and password is `phablet`.
+For more details, see the ubports GSI wiki at <https://github.com/ubports/porting-notes/wiki/Generic-system-image-(GSI)>

 # Update

 Unfortunately there is no OTA update support for ubports GSI yet.